- What do I need in order to practice Thai Massage? (show answer ↓)

 - What should I do after a Thai Massage? (show answer ↓)

-It is good to take a nap after a Thai massage so as to more fully integrate the changes that occurred during the session.
-Later on that day, if you are sore, you will benefit from having an Epsom salt bath and/or from rubbing arnica on your sore areas which will help to reduce their soreness.
+It is good to put arnica ointment on after a Thai massage to help reduce the possibility of inflammation and pain.
+Also its important to drink water after a session to help flush out toxins.
+If you can take a nap after a Thai massage that would be ideal so that you can more fully integrate the changes that occurred during the session.
+Later on that day, if you do feel sore, an Epsom salt bath will be helpful.

 - Do you accept insurance?